mgdotdev/pyvlt/README.md

 - access vlt directly from command line
 - get, add, edit, and remove vlt entries
+- make new entries/passwords using customizable parameters
 - search vlt by common source, username, and password entries
 - have multiple vlt tables in single vlt db, each with separate encryption key/salt codes
 - store you db files outside vlt, such as in a private git repository
-- link vlt to external vlt db file, such as one on USB drive or in git
+- link vlt to external vlt db files, such as one on USB drive or in git
 - archive db's to keep contents in separate db files
 - consume/dump unencrypted csv files to/from vlt